Individual Grants Programmes

-The Emmy Noether Programme supports young researchers in achieving independence at an early stage of their scientific careers.
-Young postdocs gain the qualifications required for a university teaching career during a DFG-funded period, usually lasting five years, in which they lead their own Independent Junior Research Group.
+The Emmy Noether Programme supports researchers in achieving independence at an early stage of their scientific careers.
+Postdocs gain the qualifications required for a university teaching career during a DFG-funded period, usually lasting five years, in which they lead their own Independent Junior Research Group.

 The Heisenberg Programme aims to promote and maintain young outstanding and highly qualified researchers to give them incentives for continuing their careers in science and research.